freqtrade/freqtrade/docs/edge.md

 - Allowed capital at risk
 - Stoploss

-Alowed capital at risk is calculated as follows:
+Allowed capital at risk is calculated as follows:

 **allowed capital at risk** = **total capital** X **allowed risk per trade**